 Alabama National Guard hold COVID clinic at Southside Baptist Church

 Held on King Street at Southside Baptist Church, the clinic saw nearly 150 of the 1,100 doses of the Pfizer vaccine available administered within the first hour of the clinics opening.

-According to Lieutenant Colonel Hobdy, commander of Bravo Team and overseer of the clinic, the Alabama National Guard are working very hard to ensure that they administer as many doses of the vaccine they can.
+According to Lieutenant Colonel Hobdy, the overseer of the clinic, the Alabama National Guard are working very hard to ensure they administer as many doses as they can.
 “We are ready, willing, and capable of administering the vaccine to anyone interested in receiving it,” he explained.
-“We have information and data on hand regarding the vaccine for anyone who is still uneasy about getting vaccinated.
-We really want those men and women to be comfortable.”
+“For anyone still hesitant about vaccination, there is information and data available.
+“We want those men and women to feel comfortable with vaccination.”